Luke Garner

 Luke Garner (born 6 September 1995) is an Australian professional rugby league footballer who plays as a forward for the Penrith Panthers in the National Rugby League.

 Background

-Garner was born in Dubbo, NSW, Australia.
+Garner was born in Gold Coast, Queensland, Australia.

-He played his junior rugby league for the Bilambil Jets and attended Palm Beach Currumbin State High School before being signed by the Manly-Warringah Sea Eagles.
+He played his junior rugby league for the Bilambil Jets and attended Terranora Primary school and then Palm Beach Currumbin State High School before being signed by the Manly-Warringah Sea Eagles.

 Playing career

 Early career

 In 2014, Garner played for the Manly-Warringah Holden Cup (Under-20s) team and played in their 2015 Grand Final team.
 In 2016, he joined the Sydney Roosters playing predominantly for their Intrust Super Premiership feeder club, the Wyong Roos.
 In 2017, he joined the Western Suburbs Intrust Super Premiership team.

 2018

 Garner was made captain of Western Suburbs for 2018.
 On 24 June, Garner represented the NSW Residents team, scoring a try in the 36-20 victory.
 Days later he was elevated to a full-time contract with the Wests Tigers.
 He made his NRL debut in their Round 18 win over the St. George Illawarra Dragons.
 He continued on to make 6 appearances, 4 of them victories, before the end of the season.